testlabs1/python_labs/Pythonlabs_Readme/Regular Expression.md

 Search the string to see if it starts with "The" and ends with "Spain":

+Copy the code and execute in Visual Studio Code.

+```
 import re
 #Check if the string starts with "The" and ends with "Spain":

-```
 txt = "The rain in Spain"
 x = re.search("^The.*Spain$", txt)